 Home › About Us

-The 1960s and 1970s were the formative years for the modern environmental movement.
-In Colorado, concerned citizens noticed that many stream reaches were left dry as water was diverted away from streams to serve beneficial uses.
 In 1973, the Colorado legislature formally recognized the need to “correlate the activities of mankind with some reasonable preservation of the natural environment.”
 The passage of Senate Bill 97 created the State’s Instream Flow Program and gave the Colorado Water Conservation Board the exclusive authority to appropriate instream flow water rights and to protect water in a reach of stream.